 - has a minimum of 20 words; and

-If the assignment is set to allow only file types that Turnitin can check for originality, Turnitin will only accept files that can generate Originality Reports.
+If the assignment is set to allow only file types that Turnitin can check for similarity, Turnitin will only accept files that can generate Similarity Reports.
 This includes:

 Microsoft Word® (.doc/.docx)